bartificer/programming-by-stealth/docs/pbs5.md

 Up until now we’ve only encountered very simplistic HTML tags, and we have ignored the fact that many HTML tags can specify attributes.
 In this instalment we’ll look at two tags that require attributes – those for inserting images into pages, and those for inserting links into pages.
 Before we can look at the two tags in question, we need to lay two pieces of ground-work – we need to discuss attributes in HTML tags, and we need to discuss URLs, and particularly the difference between relative and absolute URLs.

-# Matching Postcast Episode 418
+# Matching Podcast Episode 418

 Listen along to this instalment on [episode 418 of the Chit Chat Across the Pond Podcast](http://www.podfeet.com/blog/2015/12/ccatp-418/)